-The biggest risk in a charcoal layer is in creating a nutrient dead-zone through pH spiking.
-It shouldn’t be a problem below the substrate, but if the plants’ roots reach there then it could be.
+The biggest risk in a charcoal layer is in creating a nutrient empty-zone through pH spiking.
+It shouldn’t be a problem below the substrate, but if the plant’s roots reach there, then it could be.

 Springtails are commonly cultured in charcoal for ease of use.

 Firstly, they’re much easier to see when they’re contrasted against the dark black blocks.
 It’s hard to track how the culture is developing when they’re all hidden in a thick substrate.

 However, it’s mostly for how much easier they are to add to a terrarium/vivarium.

 They can often be cleanly washed into a container with a jet of water.

 Where to Buy Horticultural Charcoal

 You’ll see many products labeled as such and many more described as biochar.